-- Test the learners with Exercise 5.4 on pages 73 -74. - Make sure you correct learners where are wrong and encourage individual participations in doing the exercise. - Let the learners do the rest of the questions in the exercise as the homework.
+- Test the learners with Exercise 5.4. - Make sure you correct learners where are wrong and encourage individual participations in doing the exercise. - Let the learners do the rest of the questions in the exercise as the homework.

 Lesson 5: Perfect squares